Sterling College (Vermont)

-Sterling College is a private work college in Craftsbury, Vermont.
-Its curriculum is focused on ecological thinking and action through a major in Environmental Studies with concentrations in Ecology, Environmental Humanities, Outdoor Education, and Sustainable Agriculture & Food Systems.
-The college is accredited by the New England Commission of Higher Education.
+Sterling College was a private work college in Craftsbury Common, Vermont.
+Its degree-granting curriculum was focused on ecological thinking and action through a major in Environmental Studies, with concentrations in Ecology, Environmental Humanities, Outdoor Education, and Sustainable Agriculture & Food Systems.
+The college was accredited by the New England Commission of Higher Education (NECHE).

+Sterling closed in May 2026, citing persistent financial and enrollment challenges.

 History

 Sterling School was founded as a boys' college preparatory school in 1958.
-The school's educational philosophy was later influenced by that of Outward Bound founder Kurt Hahn.
 The school's transition to higher education in the 1970s began with the Academic Short Course in Outdoor Leadership, a 21-day program.

+College (1974–2026)

-In 1974, Sterling School was faced with closure and a small group of faculty launched the educational model that became Sterling College.
+In 1974, Sterling School faced closure, and a small group of faculty launched the educational model that became Sterling College.
+That year, faculty established an academic-year program similar to Outward Bound programs, known as Grassroots Project in Vermont at Sterling Institute.

-In 1974, a small group of faculty established an academic year-long program similar to Outward Bound programs known as Grassroots Project in Vermont at Sterling Institute.
-By 1983, Sterling had developed into an accredited college offering an Associate of Arts degree in resource management with full accreditation by the New England Association of Schools and Colleges granted in 1987.
+By 1983, Sterling had developed into an accredited college offering an Associate of Arts degree in resource management.
+Full accreditation by the New England Association of Schools and Colleges was granted in 1987.

-Since 1997, Sterling College has been accredited as a four-year college.
-It awards Bachelor of Arts degrees in ecology, Environmental Humanities, Outdoor Education, and Sustainable Agriculture & Food Systems.
+Since 1997, Sterling College had been accredited as a four-year college.
+It had awarded Bachelor of Arts degrees in Ecology, Environmental Humanities, Outdoor Education, and Sustainable Agriculture & Food Systems.
 Sterling College joined the Work Colleges Consortium in 1999.

-In 2013, Sterling College announced that it would be the first college in Vermont, and the third college in the nation, to divest its endowment from fossil fuel extractors.
+In 2013, Sterling College announced that it would be the first college in Vermont, and the third college in the United States, to divest its endowment from fossil fuel extractors.

-On April 11th, 2023, Scott L. Thomas was announced as Sterling's 12th president; he began on July 1.

-On November 13, 2025, Sterling announced that the school would be completing the academic year and closing in the spring, citing persistent financial and enrollment challenges.